transitland/www-transit-land/documentation/datastore/issues.md

 | `uncategorized` | A catch-all encompassing an Issue type not matching the existing types. |

 ## Issue Life Cycle and Deprecation
-It is important to distinguish between different types of Changesets when understanding the issue life cycle, because different types of Changesets have slight variations in the issue cycle.

-First, Changesets are created and applied in two ways: on import and through client-side [API requests](api-endpoints.html).
-Second, within the context of issues, API Changesets can come in two forms: those adding, updating, or deleting data, and those specifically resolving issues.
+As the overview diagram below shows, Issues can end up in the Datastore through several different processes.
+These include import Changesets, regular [API Changesets](changesets.html), API Changesets that resolve issues (and can create completely new issues!), and directly through an Issues API.

 ![Issues through Changesets](issues_through_changesets.png)

-The next few sections will focus on the issue life cycle within a Changeset.
+The next few sections will focus on the issue life cycle within a Changeset, but first some definitions.

 ### Definitions
 `Deprecation`: A state in which an Issue no longer serves any active purpose other than an historical record.